Update methods¶

 Example:

-If the repository is accessed using HTTPS, the secret must contain two fields:
+If the repository is accessed using HTTPS, the secret must contain either user credentials or GitHub app credentials.

 username which holds the Git username, and password which holds the user's